+32.0 The County will establish programmatic guidelines for the performance of countyoccupied buildings in seismic events to provide policy direction for future decisions involving the construction of new buildings, acquisition or renovation of existing buildings, and execution of new leased space.

+Seismic standards are established in local building codes.
+The intent of this policy is to inform decisions when new space is being considered for lease, purchase, or construction.

-- 35.0 Revised: The County will establish seismic standards in the space plan standards programmatic guidelines for the performance of county-occupied buildings in seismic events to provide policy direction for future decisions involving the construction of new buildings, acquisition or renovation of existing buildings, and execution of new leased space. - 36.0 All new construction of buildings, building purchases, new building leases, and major building retrofits must ensure ADA accessibility as required under all applicable building codes and local, State, and Federal laws.
-The County will also ensure appropriate space for breast milk expression and storage by nursing mothers as required by federal law, with specifically designated locations in major county office facilities. - 37.0 Revised: All new construction and major remodel and renovation projects must meet standards for LEED Gold-certification, as long as there is no adverse effect to the affected fund; impact to the general fund and/or a cost impact of no more than 2% to other designated county funds. established in King County Code Title 18. - 38.0 All new construction of buildings, building purchases and major building retrofits will use life cycle cost analysis in the selection of materials and equipment ensuring that the operating, maintenance, replacement and disposal costs are considered as well as the initial costs. - This policy gives emphasis to the life cycle phases of a real property asset.
-Initial investment decisions must consider the cost impacts of all phases of an asset. - 39.0 King County requires gender-neutral restrooms when upgrading or building new county facilities.
+- 33.0 All new construction of buildings, building purchases, new building leases, and major building retrofits must ensure ADA accessibility as required under all applicable building codes and local, State, and Federal laws.
+The County will also ensure appropriate space for breast milk expression and storage by nursing mothers as required by Federal law, with specifically designated locations in major county office facilities. - 34.0 All new construction and major remodel and renovation projects must meet standards for LEED certification, as established in King County Code Title 18.

+Revised to incorporate King County Code by reference rather than quoting specific standards that may change over time.

+35.0 All new construction of buildings, building purchases and major building retrofits will use life cycle cost analysis in the selection of materials and equipment ensuring that the operating, maintenance, replacement and disposal costs are considered as well as the initial costs.

+This policy gives emphasis to the life cycle phases of a real property asset.
+Initial investment decisions must consider the cost impacts of all phases of an asset.

+36.0 King County requires gender-neutral restrooms when upgrading or building new county facilities.
 For existing buildings, cost-effective strategies will be used such as posting signs to identify existing gender-neutral bathrooms or posting new signs on some current gender-specific restrooms.